Li357/WHS-App/README.md

 # Known Bugs

 - The launch image on plus devices (i.e. iPhone 7 Plus) is stretched
+- react-native-blur does not work correctly on Android

 # To Do List